Do Hot Air Balloons Run With Convection Heat Transfer?

 Well, hot air balloons do indeed rise through a form of convection, not conduction or radiation, this is a form of buoyancy convection since the hot air inside of the balloon becomes less dense than the air around it, causing it to rise.

-In our guide below, we will explain in more detail exactly how hot air balloons work through convection, as well as a few other examples of how convection works in everyday items, we will also discuss why conduction and radiation are different and how to make your own convection hot air balloon to test the current below.
+In our guide below, we will explain in more detail exactly how hot air balloons work through convection, as well as a few other examples of how convection works in everyday items, we will also discuss why conduction and radiation are different and how to make your own convection hot air balloon.

 How Do Hot Air Balloons Work Through Convection?